Japanese domestic market: Speed chime

-Several vehicle after that time until early 2000s still offer speed chime as an option.
-The last vehicle to came with speed chime from factory is Honda City GA1/GA2.
+Several manufacturers continued to offer speed chimes as an option until the early 2000s.
+The last vehicle to come with the speed chime as standard factory fitment was the Honda City GA1/GA2.

 Initial D anime features this speed chime prominently on Takumi Fujiwara's AE86.

 Speed indicator light

-JDM specification model of trucks (over 5 ton loading capacity, 8 ton gross vehicle weight) was mandated to have speed indicator installed from August 1967, according to Article 48 of the Ministerial Ordinance "Safety Standards for Road Vehicles" based on the provisions of Chapter 3 of the Road Vehicle Law.
+JDM specification models of trucks (over 5 ton loading capacity, 8 ton gross vehicle weight) were mandated to have speed indicators installed from August 1967, according to Article 48 of the Ministerial Ordinance "Safety Standards for Road Vehicles" based on the provisions of Chapter 3 of the Road Vehicle Law.

-The speed indicator light is only mandated for large trucks and is not necessary for small and medium-sized trucks and large buses, but installation on these vehicles are not prohibited.
-Speed indicator is installed in front of the cab, or up in the roof.
+Speed indicator lights are only mandated for large trucks and are not necessary for small and medium-sized trucks and large buses, but installation on these vehicles are not prohibited.
+Speed indicators are installed in front of the cab, or up in the roof.

 Article 48 of the Ministerial Ordinance "Safety Standards for Road Vehicles" based on the provisions of Chapter 3 of the Road Vehicle Law for speed indicator light is as following (modified and also translated):